Salim Ismail: Singularity University

 In September, 2008, NASA invited Ismail to the founding conference of Singularity University, held at NASA's Ames Research Center.
 In October of that year, Ismail was appointed as its founding Executive Director.

-Singularity University's goal is to “educate, inspire and empower a new generation of leaders to apply exponential technologies to address humanity’s grand challenges.”
 Singularity University – whose founders hail from Google and the XPRIZE Foundation – has brought together people from more than 85 countries to apply disruptive technologies – biotechnology, artificial intelligence, and neuroscience – to more than 100 startups.
 For two years, Ismail worked with Peter Diamandis and Ray Kurzweil, along with key partners NASA, Google, Cisco, Autodesk and Genentech to build out the university, assembling its core team and faculty, establishing the curriculum and leading the first programs.
 In late 2010, Ismail took on the role of Singularity University's Global Ambassador.

 ExO Works

-Ismail founded ExO Works in 2016 to lead innovation practices and introduce organizations to "exponential thinking."
-The ExO Movement now includes a platform and consulting teams, educational programs, books and tools to build exponential organizations.
+Ismail founded ExO Works in 2016.
+The ExO Movement now includes a platform and consulting teams, educational programs, books and tools to build organizations.

 OpenExO

 In 2017, Ismail co-founded ExO Lever, later renamed OpenExO, where he acts as Chairman.
-The company's mission is to help organizations, institutions and people transform for the future by implementing and evolving the exponential thinking and practices.
-It hosts the world's leading ExO transformation ecosystem, with more than 5,000 experts.
+OpenExO merged with Genius Group in 2024.

 Rokk3r Fuel ExO

-Rokk3r Fuel was launched as a venture capital firm in March 2017 with the goal of investing in exponential technologies at a global level, working with founders through a tested co-building strategy.
+Rokk3r Fuel was launched as a venture capital firm in March 2017.
 On September 20, 2017, Salim Ismail joined the firm as a General Partner.
 With the addition to Mr. Ismail as General Partner, Rokk3r Fuel also announced that it is naming its flagship fund Rokk3r Fuel ExO, which has $150 million to fund startups using the ExO Methodology.
-The ExO Methodology uses specific parameters to score an entity based on its use of assets like community, big data, algorithms, and new technology into achieving performance benchmarks ten times better than its peers.